 The basic principles for developing a new medication are based on safety and efficacy, and the clinical studies are designed for this purpose.
 However, it is possible to develop a substance for clinical studies without detailed knowledge of how the intrinsic molecular mechanisms give a certain pharmacological effect.
 The board of DexTech believe that it is important from a scientific and value-creation perspective to understand the biological mechanism or signal value the company’s products influence.
 In-depth knowledge of the mechanism of action can also be a big help to explain and understand observations in clinical studies.

 Before commercialisation of a medication can be done, the candidate medications have to undergo preclinical and clinical studies to demonstrate safety and efficacy, and to obtain the necessary approvals from the authorities.
 How long a study might last cannot be determined exactly beforehand, and the outcomes of preclinical and clinical studies can vary.
 Commercialisation can also require other manufacturing processes.

 DexTech has developed three candidate medications using GuaDex, its own technology platform developed in-house.
 OsteoDex is the company’s main candidate.
 A successful preclinical phase I/IIa study has been performed for OsteoDex, and an international phase IIb study is ongoing.

-Other candidate medications are SomaDex for treating certain pituitary gland tumours, neuroendocrine tumours and palliation of castration resistant prostate cancer, CRPC, and CatDex, a potential antimicrobial agent and PSMA-Dx.
+Other candidate medications are SomaDex for treating certain pituitary gland tumours, neuroendocrine tumours and palliation of castration resistant prostate cancer (CRPC), CatDex, a potential antimicrobial agent and PSMA-Dx.
 PSMA-Dx is a development from the GuaDex platform for targeting prostate specific membrane antigen (PSMA) that is overexpressed in CRPC.
 PSMA-Dx is model compound for either therapy with radionuclides or cytostatics, patents pending.